ssp6/scaffold-eth/README.md

 # 🏗 scaffold-eth | 🏰 BuidlGuidl

+> ⚠️ This challenge is now in the [scaffold-eth-challenge](https://github.com/scaffold-eth/scaffold-eth-challenges/tree/challenge-5-dex) repo and is most up to date there.

 ## 🚩 Challenge 3: Minimum Viable Exchange

 This challenge will provide a tutorial to help you build/understand a simple decentralized exchange.
 This readme is an upated version of the [original tutorial](https://medium.com/@austin_48503/%EF%B8%8F-minimum-viable-exchange-d84f30bd0c90).
 Please read the intro for a background on what we are building!